 Research shows that patients who decide to have hospice care at an early stage might live longer and they report the higher quality of life but still most of the patients with advanced cancer still prefer having treatment, it is harsh and has many side-affects and the patients end up suffering even when they didn’t have to.
 Hospice care is for improving the quality of life of the cancer patients by making them comfortable by reducing pain and providing care and treatment according to their desires in their desires.
 You should expect the following factors while in hospice care:

 Coordinated care: A hospice has an interdisciplinary team of professionals which includes doctors, nurses, chaplains, nurse aides, volunteers and social workers who work in coordination with the patients’ loved ones in taking care of the patient.
 Each member of the team has their specified task and it is regularly reported and updated according to the care plan of the patient.
 The team has regular meetings where they discuss the health condition of the patient and stay update to the care plan.
-Hospice care is not limited to a certain place it ca be provide at home at a health care facility or at a nursing home or any place the patient desires as long as the health condition of the patient allows it.
+Hospice care is not limited to a certain place it can be provided at home at a health care facility or at a nursing home or any place the patient desires as long as the health condition of the patient allows it.

 Pain management: Pain control is the major component in ensuring the comfort of the patient in hospice care as it gives the patient control over their final days as much as possible.
 The hospice care team is responsible for providing the medication for pain control and monitor the dosage and also offering different approaches like therapies and massages to control pain.